 The Evolution of "Computer Bugs" in Modern Computing

 Today, the term "computer bug" refers to a wide range of errors that can occur in software, from minor glitches to major system failures.
-Bugs can arise from a variety of sources, such as programming errors, hardware malfunctions, or unexpected interactions between different parts of a system.
-The debugging process, while vastly more complex in the modern era, still serves the same purpose: to identify, isolate, and correct problems that prevent a program or system from running as intended.
+Bugs can arise from various sources, such as programming errors, hardware malfunctions, or unexpected interactions between different parts of a system.
+While vastly more complex in the modern era, the debugging process still serves the same purpose: identifying, isolating, and correcting problems that prevent a program or system from running as intended.

 With the rise of more sophisticated software and hardware, debugging has become a vital part of the software development lifecycle, involving tools, techniques, and practices to find and fix bugs systematically.
 Nevertheless, the historical discovery of the moth in Harvard Mark II reminds us that even the earliest computers were not immune to unexpected and sometimes literal interruptions.